15 Ways to Know When to Leave a Relationship

 Recall your last argument with your spouse and figure out what your approach was.
 Were you trying to dissolve the fight just by over-explaining yourself?

 Fights are usual between couples, and in such situations, you know when to leave a relationship.
-You often feel the need to justify yourself to your partner or yourself but it often leads to irreconcilable differences.
+You often feel the need to justify yourself to your partner or yourself, but it often leads to irreconcilable differences.

-9. There’s a lack of effort
+8. There’s a lack of effort

 In such situations, you don’t give each other enough emotional support or spend time together.
-You know this is one of the signs when to leave a relationship because you are unable to bring this up to your partner in a non-judgmental way.
+You know this is one of the signs when to leave a relationship because you are unable to bring this up to your partner in a productive way.

 Related Reading: 20 Effective Ways to Put Effort in a Relationship

-10. The relationship hampers your growth
+9. The relationship hampers your growth

 Also, your partner should unleash the best in you.
 Your partner is meant to push you to become better and prosper in life.
 If you feel your relationship is stopping you from moving forward in life, it is one of the reasons when to leave a relationship.

-11. You have been unfaithful
+10. You have been unfaithful

 Infidelity is a sign that you gave up on your partner, and it is possible for you to leave them, given a chance.
 If the thought of cheating on your partner lingers in your mind and you don’t feel your past infidelity was a mistake, it is one of the important reasons for deciding to leave a relationship.

-12. You miss being single
+11. You miss being single

 If you feel being single is better than being in a relationship and you wish to go back to that life, this is how to know when to leave a relationship.
 Sometimes, life may seem difficult with your partner, and you would want to sever ties.

-13. There’s a lack of communication
+12. There’s a lack of communication

 When you and your partner have stopped communicating or expressing your feelings, to say the least, it means that your relationship is dwindling.
 If you are not consciously communicating, it is hard for the relationship to evolve.